What Is Renewable Energy?

-Renewable energy is energy produced from sources like the sun and wind that are naturally replenished and do not run out.
+Renewable energy comes from unlimited, naturally replenished resources, such as the sun, tides, and wind.
 Renewable energy can be used for electricity generation, space and water heating and cooling, and transportation.

-Non-renewable energy, in contrast, comes from finite sources that could get used up, such as fossil fuels like coal and oil.
+Non-renewable energy, in contrast, comes from finite sources, such as coal, natural gas, and oil.

-Renewable energy sources, such as biomass, geothermal resources, sunlight, water, and wind, are natural resources that can be converted into these types of clean, usable energy:
+Renewable energy sources, such as biomass, the heat in the earth’s crust, sunlight, water, and wind, are natural resources that can be converted into several types of clean, usable energy:

 Benefits of Renewable Energy

 Renewable energy offers numerous economic, environmental, and social advantages.
 These include:

 - Reduced carbon emissions and air pollution from energy production

 - Enhanced reliability, security, and resilience of the power grid